RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 The PlayStation could not handle showing many enemies on the screen at one time as they were composed of too many polygons so lots of woompa fruit was added as they are in fact 2d sprites so many of these could be rendered at once to make the levels a bit more interesting.

-The Crates were also relatively low in terms of polygon count (6 if you only render what is facing the camera) so many could be added to make the levels feel more fleshed out.
+The Crates were also relatively low in terms of polygon count (6 if you only render what is facing the camera) so many could be added to make the levels feel more fleshed out [^1].

 ## Use of Fixed Camera Optimisations
 The in-game camera moves on a fixed path through each level so a lot of things could be pre calculated before putting the game on the disc.